scscgit/XchangeCrypt-AndroidClient/swagger/docs/UserBridgeApi.md

 <a name="walletWithdraw"></a>
 # **walletWithdraw**
-> Map&lt;String, String&gt; walletWithdraw(accountId, coinSymbol, recipientPublicKey, withdrawalAmount)
+> String walletWithdraw(accountId, coinSymbol, recipientPublicKey, withdrawalAmount)

 Requests a coin withdrawal from a specific wallet of the authorized user.